Nature, first prize stories

-Christian Ziegler is a photojournalist specialising in natural history and science-related topics.
-He is a regular contributor to National Geographic magazine, for whom he has completed 11 feature stories, and has been widely published in other magazines like GEO, Smithsonian and BBC, among others.
-Christian’s aim is to highlight species and ecosystems under threat and share their beauty, and importance with a broad audience.
-A tropical ecologist by training, he has worked in tropical rainforests on four continents, and for the past 12 years has been Associate for communication with the Smithsonian Tropical Research Institute (STRI) in Panama.
+Christian Ziegler is a photojournalist specializing in natural history and science-related topics.
+He is a regular contributor to National Geographic magazine and has been widely published in other magazines such as Geo, Smithsonian, and BBC Wildlife.
+A tropical ecologist by training, Ziegler has worked in tropical rainforests on four continents, and for the past ten years has been an associate for communication with the Smithsonian Tropical Research Institute (STRI) in Panama.

-Christian photographed A Magic Web, an award winning coffee table book on tropical ecology on assignment for STRI and recently published Deceptive Beauties, a book about wild orchids.
-He is a founding fellow of the International League of Conservation Photographers.
-Christian's work has been awarded prizes in the Wildlife Photographer of the Year and the European Wildlife Photographer of the Year competitions, and in 2008, he has was honoured with the Vision Award by the North American Nature Photography Association.
-He also won World Press Photo awards in 2013, 2014, and 2015.
-Christian lives on the edge of a rain forest national park in Central Panama from where he starts his adventures around the world.
+Ziegler photographed A Magic Web, a photography book on tropical ecology on assignment for STRI, and Deceptive Beauties, a book about wild orchids.
+He is a founding fellow of the International League of Conservation Photographers, for which he volunteers assignments every year.
+Ziegler’s work has been awarded prizes in the Wildlife Photographer of the Year and the European Wildlife Photographer of the Year competitions, and in 2008, he was honored with the Vision Award by the North American Nature Photography Association.
+Ziegler lives on the edge of a rainforest national park in central Panama and is working on several magazine articles and book projects, as well as a biodiversity museum.